 (d) Depending on the circumstances, the licensee may not have made significant progress in developing or implementing corrective actions by the on-site inspection period, or the corrective actions in place may need additional time to facilitate the intended improvements.
 In these cases, the effectiveness of corrective actions will need to be evaluated during inspection follow-up activities at a later time.
 The lead SCA should discuss this with the team leader/assistant team leader and determine how to conduct the follow-up.

-3. If a limited scope NRC safety culture assessment is conducted, determine whether the results of the overall assessment of safety culture, including the third-party and any other relevant activity, are consistent with results obtained by the NRC assessment by answering the following questions:
+3. If a limited scope NRC safety culture assessment is conducted, determine whether the results of the licensee’s overall assessment of safety culture, including the third-party and any other relevant activity, are consistent with results obtained by the NRC assessment by answering the following questions:

-Are the results of NRC’s data collection methods generally consistent with results of the methods?
+Are the results of NRC’s data collection methods generally consistent with results of the licensee’s methods?

 Do similar functional groups show differing results?

-Did either assessment identify weaknesses in particular safety culture ?
+Did either assessment identify weaknesses in particular safety culture traits?

-Did the NRC SCAs reach the same general conclusions relative to the safety culture ?
+Did the NRC SCAs reach the same general conclusions relative to the safety culture traits?

-If significant inconsistencies exist between the completed results and the overall results, then ask the licensee to determine the reason(s) for each inconsistency.
+If significant inconsistencies exist between the NRC’s completed results and the licensee’s overall results, then ask the licensee to determine the reason(s) for each inconsistency.
 This may require the licensee to perform additional assessment activities.
-In addition, consider increasing the scope of the NRC’s assessment, including broadening the functional areas and/or increasing the depth to which applicable safety culture are evaluated.
+In addition, consider increasing the scope of the NRC’s assessment, including broadening the functional areas and/or increasing the depth to which applicable safety culture traits are evaluated.

 4. The lead SCA has the flexibility to propose adjustments to the scope of the graded safety culture assessment to the team leader/assistant team leader, based on factors such as insights from the data, similarities and discrepancies between NRC and licensee results, licensee response and actions, and other emerging issues.
 The lead SCA should keep the team leads fully apprised of potential changes and coordinate increases or decreases in the scope and the resources needed.